Lawrence B. Hagel

-Lawrence Bain Hagel (born March 27, 1947) was appointed to the United States Court of Appeals for Veterans Claims by President George W. Bush in December 2003.
+Lawrence Bain Hagel (born March 27, 1947) is an American lawyer and judge.
+He was appointed to the United States Court of Appeals for Veterans Claims by President George W. Bush in December 2003.
 He became Chief Judge in August 2015.
-His 13-year term expired in December 2016.
+He assumed senior status on October 8, 2016.

 Early life and military career

-Judge Hagel was born in Washington, Indiana.
+Judge Hagel was born on March 27, 1947, in Washington, Indiana.
 He graduated from the United States Naval Academy with a Bachelor of Science in 1969.
 Upon graduation, Judge Hagel was commissioned as a Second Lieutenant in the United States Marine Corps.
 Judge Hagel served as an Infantry Platoon Commander in the Vietnam War.
 He also served as a Military Advisor to a Vietnamese Infantry Battalion.
 Judge Hagel was awarded the Combat Action Ribbon, the Meritorious Service Medal (three awards), the Joint Service Commendation Medal, and the Army Commendation Medal.

 Legal education and career

 In 1976, Judge Hagel graduated from the University of the Pacific McGeorge School of Law with a Juris Doctor degree.
 In 1983, he earned a Master of Laws degree in labor law, graduating with highest honors from The National Law Center at George Washington University Law School.

 Prior to his appointment to the U.S. Court of Appeals for Veterans Claims, Judge Hagel was General Counsel to the Paralyzed Veterans of America.
 During his time with the Paralyzed Veterans of America, Judge Hagel was instrumental in advocating on behalf of military veterans with spinal cord injuries and diseases.